tetracorp/dungeons-of-avalon/docs/_posts/2019-06-28-items-and-treasure.md

   exclusive to the Fighter, Knight and Hunter are unavailable to the Thief.
 - "Left" and "Right" appear to be dummy items to represent an empty-handed character's hands.
-- New Live has weapon-like values, granting +3 attack and +11 damage.
+- The scroll of New Live has weapon-like values, granting +3 attack and +11 damage.
 However, it has no slot, so there's no way to gain its attack bonus.
 - You can see the current number of charges of any item by placing it in the arrows inventory slot.
 A glitch also allows you to recharge it by selling it to the shop and buying it back.